Have you heard of guaranteed SEO services? If you have, you should know that they are fake! Stick with me.

-Improved Google rankings are always great but they won’t help small or medium company stay in business.
+Improved Google rankings are always great, but they won’t help the small or medium company stay in business.

-Although increased exposure is great long-term wise, some companies will have their backs broken by SEO expenses.
+Although increased exposure is excellent long-term wise, some companies will have their backs broken by SEO expenses.

 If you already want to promise something, promise one (or more) of these: